-The complete course schedule is published in Canvas, including daily reading assignments, lectures, quizzes, and weekly homework assignments, and is subject to change.
-Students must complete the assigned reading, watched the published online lecture, and take an online quiz before each class.
+The class will meet for the first 10 weeks of the semester.
+The complete schedule will be published in Canvas, including daily reading assignments, quizzes, and weekly homework assignments, and laboratories.
+Students must complete the assigned reading, watch the published online lecture, and take an online quiz before each class.
 The first few minutes of class will be devoted to a discussion the reading and lecture, answering questions, and performing occasional demonstrations or experiments.
-The bulk of each class will be dedicated to solving specific problems from the weekly homework assignment in groups of two or three up at the chalkboard.
+The bulk of each class will be dedicated to solving specific problems from the weekly homework assignment and working on labs in groups of two.
 Thus, students should be able to complete most of the homework during class, while most of the work at home should spent preparing for each class.
 Office hours will be held in the format of optional recitations to help students catch up on the homework or discuss principles more in-depth than can be done in the beginning of each class.